KSKE-FM

 Erisman's KSKE-FM- broadcast from Kremmling, CO beginning in late 1983 at 106.3 and 107.7 FM.
 The studios were located in the top floor of "The Ramona Theater" Kremmling's defunct movie theater, the structure of which still stands today.
-In 1983, GM Don Erismann and a conglomerate of ex UAF broadcasting students took over day-to-day operations of KSKE from Judge Jones with the plan of 'sweat equity-ing" their way into ownership.
+In 1983, GM Donn Erismann and a conglomerate of ex UAF broadcasting students took over day-to-day operations of KSKE from Judge Jones with the plan of 'sweat equity-ing" their way into ownership.
 Those broadcasters included Malcolm Atteberry, Kate Carlyle, Vince King, Michael Zokel, Rick Thompson, Dave Bergen "the engineer", Danny Manning, RJ Bishop, Kathy Beris, and JJ Valentine.
 The format was a blend of Adult Contemporary in the mornings, AC & top 40 Mid-day/afternoons and AOR rock and Heavy Metal overnight.
 These format changes were meant to be subtle and blended throughout the day.
 While you can't please all the people all the time, we tried to keep the advertising business community content, if not happy.
 This gave us enough income to keep us fed.
 There were times when none of the airstaff were paid, but the station remained on the air for four years until it was shut down in 1987.
 The Jones family sold the station in 1987 to an absentee owner out of San Diego.
 The Erisman group's equity went unacknowledged and unpaid by either Judge Jones or the new owner.
 The Erisman group disbanded and most left the area.

 This article becomes confusing because both call letters and frequencies shift around both before and after these events for several parties.

 KGMJ flipped formats and call letters to KEYQ in January 1987, originating an adult contemporary format mixed with smooth jazz selections.